HackBerkeley/intro-git/README.md

 So you want to start working on the files in your newly git-tracked folder.
 To do so, follow these steps:

+1. Create a new "branch" and "check out" that branch for your work.

-1. Make changes to the file(s) in your directory.
+2. Make changes to the file(s) in your directory.

-2. "add" those files so git tracks the changes.
+3. "add" those files so git tracks the changes.

-3. Commit the changes you've made.
+4. Commit the changes you've made.

 Detailed explanation of each step is below.

 #####1.
+Create a new branch
+Git and github keep track of your work with branches.
+The topic is covered further in the "Other Topics" section below.
+For now, just know that before making changes on any of the files, you should create a new branch so you are *not* working directly under the branch "master" or "develop."

+Create a new branch with:

+`git branch [branch name]`

+Usually you will name your branch something like "feature/something" or "bug-fix/something" to clearly identify what you are working on.

+Checkout or "switch" to that newly created branch with:

+`git checkout [branch name]`

+To check that you are on the branch you want to be, run `git status` and the first line will tell you what branch you have checked out.

+#####2.
 Make Changes
 If you create a new text file named "hello.txt", and then run `git status`, you'll see the following:

 ```